Azure/azure-service-bus/samples/DotNet/Microsoft.Azure.ServiceBus/SessionSendReceiveUsingSessionClient/readme.md

 For further information on how to create this sample on your own, follow the rest of the tutorial.

 ## What will be accomplished
-In this tutorial, we will write a console application to send and receive sessionful messages to a Service Bus queue using a QueueClient.
+In this tutorial, we will write a console application to send and receive sessionful messages to a Service Bus queue using a SessionClient.
-Sending session based messages to a queue using QueueClient is same as sending other messages but the messages are stamped with an additional
+Sending session based messages to a queue using MessageSender is same as sending other messages but the messages are stamped with an additional
 `SessionId` property.
-QueueClient offers a simple SessionPump model to receive messages related to a session.
+SessionClient offers a more granular control to the user for receiving Session based messages.
+The User can explicitly choose to accept sessions with a particular `SessionId`, defer messages received from a session and accept deffered messages on that session.
-Once a session handler is registered as shown below, the User code does not have to write explicit code to receive sessions and if configured using `SessionHandlerOptions`, does not have to write explicit code to renew session locks or complete messages or improve the degree of concurrency of session processing.
-Hence the queueClient can be used in scenarios where the User wants to get started quickly or the scenarios where they need basic session based send/receive and wants to achieve that with as little code writing as possible.
+But this also means the User has to write more code to accept MessageSessions, renew session locks, complete messages and define how to achieve a basic degree of concurrency while processing sessions.

 ## Prerequisites
 1. [.NET Core](https://www.microsoft.com/net/core)